sagemath/sagewiki_to_gh-2022-10-10/sage-3.4.1.md

  }}}

- * Optimized binomial function when an input is real or complex floating point (Dan Drake, William Stein) -- The function {{{binomial()}}} for returning the binomial coefficients is now much faster.
+ * Optimized binomial function when an input is real or complex floating point (Dan Drake) -- The function {{{binomial()}}} for returning the binomial coefficients is now much faster.
 In some cases, speed efficiency can be up to 4000x.
 Here are some timing statistics obtained using the machine sage.math:
  {{{
 # BEFORE